SlashNetUA/EnterpriseScrolls/programming/is-basic/man_cs-delete.md

 `DELETE FIRST TO 100`
 `DELETE 1 TO 199, 300, 500 TO 9999`

-Acceptable syntax is to use `-` instead of TO.
+Acceptable syntax is to use `-` instead of **TO**.
 If the first (or last) number in a range is omitted, it defaults to the first (or last) line of the program.

 e.g. `DELETE FIRST-100,500-LAST`
 or `DELETE TO 100,500-`
 for `DELETE FIRST TO 100,500 TO LAST`

-Lines defining a function P can be deleted with `DELETE P`.
-DELETE on its own will remove all program lines; can be halted with 'stop' key.
+Lines defining a function P can be deleted with `DELETE P`. **DELETE** on its own will remove all program lines; can be halted with 'Stop' key.